MacJedi42/CursorRules/README.md

 - Potentially generate hallucinations due to context loss

 Memory Bank addresses these issues by maintaining structured documentation that persists across sessions.

+## Setup Instructions

+### Getting the Memory Bank Template

+1. In this Github repo and select the cursor-memory-bank.md file.
+2. Click on the "Raw" button to view the file in its raw format
+3. Copy the entire file content

+### Adding to Cursor

+1. Open Cursor IDE
+2. Navigate to the rules section:
+3. Paste the copied Memory Bank template into the user rules section

+### Initialising Memory Bank for a Project

+1. Open your project in Cursor
+2. Make sure Cursor Agent mode is enabled
+3. Ask Cursor to initialise the Memory Bank:

 ## What is Memory Bank?